-Seconds pulses at precise intervals are derived from the same oscillator that controls the radio carrier frequencies, e.g., they commence at intervals of 5 000 000 cycles of the 5 MHz carrier.
+Seconds pulses at precise intervals are derived from the same oscillator that controls the radio carrier frequencies, i.e., they commence HOURLY BROADCAST SCHEDULES OF WWV, WWVH, WWVB, AND WWVL at intervals of 5 000 000 cycles of the 5 MHz carrier.
 They are given by means of doublesideband amplitude-modulation on each radio carrier frequency.
 Intervals of 1 min are marked by the omission of the pulse at the beginning of the last second of every minute and by commencing each minute with two pulses spaced by 0.1 second.